mohanrohit/books-api/docs/step2.md

 });
 ```

-First, you `require` the Express module and then instantiate it.
+To use Express, import the Express module and then instantiate it.
 The instance variable is usually named `app`, but of course you can call it anything you like.

-The function `app.get()` responds to a `GET` request, and it does so for the URL you define &mdash; in this case it is `/api/v1/books`. *What* gets done when someone visits that URL is defined by the second and final parameter to `app.get()`, the function that you write.
+The function `app.get()` responds to a `GET` request, and it does so for the URL you define &mdash; in this case it is `/api/v1/books`. *What* gets done when someone visits that URL is defined by the second parameter to `app.get()`, the function that you write.
 In this case, we want to return a list of books from the database.

-Now database calls are blocking calls, so we'll have to `await` that database operation.
+Now database calls are blocking calls, so you have to `await` any database operation.
 And since `await` can only be used inside functions that are explicitly marked asynchronous, this "handler" function has to be prefixed with the `async` keyword.

 ### Getting a particular book

+Getting a single book is quite as easy as getting all of them &mdash; no big surprises there.
+Find the book given its id.
+If it's found, return it, otherwise return an error.

 ```js
 app.get("/books/:id", async (request, response) => {